MissPinkElf1111/bank/README.md

 **Project Structure**
 ****
-Main.java - This file simulates the process of an ATM Authenticator.java - This file simulates the authentication data Balance.java - This file simulates the manupulation to the users' balance
+Main.java - This file simulates the process of an ATM \n Authenticator.java - This file simulates the authentication data Balance.java - This file simulates the manupulation to the users' balance